 If you have a case where an annuity seems to be a good idea, but you’re worried about your client succumbing to a “cash now” commercial in the future, give us a call.
 We can set up a simple settlement protection trust for that client’s structured settlement payment stream.

-This approach won’t much additional cost, but it will protect your client from making unwise decisions with their settlement money.
+This approach won’t come at much additional cost, but it will protect your client from making unwise decisions with their settlement money.